paulfranco/AndroidInterviewQuestions/README.md

 **What is the Options Menu used for?**

-Here we can add actions and other options that are relevant to the current activity context (search, share, star).
+Here we can add actions and other options that are relevant to the current activity context (For Example: search, share, star).